uses

 The only general requirement is that is has some native window splitting.

-Currently on ghostty
+Currently on ghostty.

 Used to rely on tmux for pane splitting, but don’t find myself doing that anymore.
 Just one additional layer to think about.